Our PAT dog – Jenkins

 His favourite things include walking (particularly on the beach), swimming, treats and LOTS of attention!

-Multi-Needs sessions – these sessions aim to promote pupil skills within reaction/interaction leading to further engagement and participation; pupils work with Jenkins as part of a group or individually in these structured teaching and learning sessions
+Multi-Needs sessions – these sessions aim to promote pupil skills within reaction/interaction leading to further engagement and participation; students work with Jenkins as part of a group or individually in these structured teaching and learning sessions

-The teacher discusses all long term aims with Emma outlining the purpose of the session(s); pupils will be supported by teaching assistants throughout, feeding back progress of planned work to the teacher at the end of each session.
+The teacher discusses all long term aims with Emma outlining the purpose of the session(s); students will be supported by teaching assistants throughout, feeding back progress of planned work to the teacher at the end of each session.